Alejandrolmeida/azure-ai-sessionize/README.md

 AZURE_OPENAI_VERSION="2024-02-15-preview"
 ```

-### Folders
+### Data folder
-Additionally, you can configure the file structure to your liking by modifying the paths in the settings.json file.
+Additionally, you can configure the file structure to your liking by modifying the paths in the ***settings.json*** file.
 Here is the current file path:

 - 📁 Data/
     - 📂 Input/